TMJ DYSFUNCTION PHYSIOTHERAPY Edmonton

 However, if you are interested in getting a non-invasive, safe, and very effective method to treat your TMJ dysfunction, physiotherapy can help you!
 When you arrive for your first appointment at Family Physiotherapy, a full evaluation will be performed around your shoulder girdle, neck, and thoracic spine to identify if these parts are causing your problem.
 Once every necessary information has been collected, your physiotherapist will develop a personalized treatment plan based on symptoms, health condition/limitation, and assessment outcome.

 During your appointment, your physiotherapist will analyze your jaw mobility and help release muscle tension around the head and neck.
 Our TMJ physiotherapy treatment is designed to ensure better interaction of the jaw joints and muscles as well as to improve your overall health condition.
 Your personalized treatment plan may comprise any combination of techniques and modalities such as ultrasound, joint mobilization, jaw exercises, myofascial techniques, electrical stimulation, or soft tissue massage.

 Meet with our physiotherapists today!

-We have a team of dedicated physiotherapists committed to improving your overall health condition by managing and eradication symptoms or underlying conditions.
-If you are experiencing TMJ dysfunction symptoms, contact Family Physiotherapy today to book an appointment.
+We have a team of dedicated physiotherapists committed to improving your overall health condition by managing and eradicating symptoms or underlying conditions.
+If you are experiencing TMJ dysfunction symptoms, Contact Family Physiotherapy today to book an appointment.

 We help you to eradicate jaw pain and stiffness as fast as possible.